n8willis/opentype-shaping-documents/opentype-shaping-oriya.md

 ## General information ##

-The Oriya or Odiaa script belongs to the Indic family, and follows the same general patterns as the other Indic scripts.
+The Oriya or Odia script belongs to the Indic family, and follows the same general patterns as the other Indic scripts.
 Oriya is distinctive in some respects because it includes both some features common to the North Indic subgroup and some features common to the South Indic subgroup.

-The Oriya script is used to Oriya or Odia languages.
+The Oriya script is used to Oriya (or Odia) language.
 In addition, Sanskrit may be written in Oriya, so Oriya script runs may include glyphs from the Vedic Extension block of Unicode.